voxpupuli/puppet-autofs/README.md

 Directly calling the `autofs::package` and `autofs::service` classes is disabled in 3.0.0.
 These are now private classes.

+The `autofs::map` defined type is no longer documented or supported, and it will be removed from a future version.

 #### Puppet platforms
 Compatible with Puppet 4 or greater only.
 Puppet 4.6.0 or greater (including Puppet 5) will provide best results.